 Peach root knot nematodes are tiny roundworms that live in the soil and feed on the roots of the tree.
 The damage is sometimes insignificant and may go undiagnosed for several years.
 However, in some cases, it may be severe enough to weaken or kill the peach tree.
-Let’s explore peach nematode control and how to prevent peach with root knot nematodes.
+Let’s explore peach nematode control and how to prevent peaches with root knot nematodes.

 About Root Knot Nematodes of Peach Trees